 *Editor’s Note: We are not anti-vaccine.
 We are pro due diligence.
 The speed at which Pfizer’s Covid vaccine was produced, the absence of animal studies, randomized control trials, and other usual gold standard tests and procedures for a new drug are all, at the very least, concerning.
-In addition, all Covid vaccine makers have been granted complete legal immunity for any injuries or deaths they may cause.
-If these vaccine are as safe as advertised, why do their makers need blanket immunity?
+In addition, all Covid vaccine makers have been granted legal immunity for any injuries or deaths they may cause.
+If these vaccines are as safe as promoted, why do their makers need blanket immunity?

 Pfizer’s Checkered History

-Those who don’t know Pfizer’s checkered history may wish to learn something about the company’s recent criminal and civil crimes, especially as the company’s Covid vaccine promotion is set at warp speed.
+Those who don’t know Pfizer’s checkered history may wish to learn something about the company’s recent criminal and civil crimes, especially as the company’s Covid vaccine promotion is set for a warp speed rollout.
 The UK government has already purchased 30 million doses of Pfizer’s Covid MRNA vaccine.
 The company has said it is on schedule to produce 100 million doses by the end of the year, and an additional 1.3 billion doses next year.

 Related: Pfizer Corporate Full Rap Sheet

 Here’s a brief glimpse of Pfizer’s track record for safety and ethics.
-This is a very short list, by no means inclusive of the company’s long rap sheet.
+This is a short list, by no means inclusive of the company’s entire rap sheet.

 - Pfizer received the biggest fine in U.S. history as part of a $2.3 Billion plea deal with federal prosecutors for mis-promoting medicines (Bextra, Celebrex) and paying kickbacks to compliant doctors.
 Pfizer pleaded guilty to mis-branding the painkiller Bextra by promoting the drug for uses for which it was not approved.